System is in flux. To get a copy of 1C continuations or the complete responses email [email protected]

 1H or 1S: 11-15 hcp, with five or more cards in the suit.
 It is a priority to open a five-card major, so opener may have a longer minor.
 Suitable hands may be upgraded if they meet the rule of 19 or in third seat rule of 17.
 NF.

 1NT: 14-16 hcp, balanced.
 Usually no five-card major, singleton honours rare but possible.
+If 14-15 denies two biddable 4-card majors.
+With concentration of values in two suits 1D is possible despite otherwise qualifying for 1NT.
 NF.

 2C: 11-15 hcp with six+ clubs and may have a four-card major or diamond suit.
 Suitable hands may be upgraded if they meet the rule of 19 or in third seat rule of 17.
 NF.